Government Shutdowns Q&A: Everything You Should Know

 There are essentially two ways to avoid a government shutdown – by passing appropriations or a continuing resolution (see question on “What is a Continuing Resolution?”).
 Theoretically, the House and Senate Appropriations committees are supposed to pass 12 different appropriations bills that are broken up by subject area and based on funding levels allocated in a budget resolution.
 Often, these bills are combined into larger “omnibus” or “minibus” legislation.

-To avoid a shutdown, Congress would need to pass all 12 appropriations bills through both chambers and get them signed by the President by the end of the day on September 30.
+To avoid a shutdown, Congress would need to pass the first four of the 12 appropriations bills through both chambers and get them signed by the President by the end of the day on March 1, and then enact the remaining eight bills by the end of the day on March 8.
 This could be done by enacting each bill individually, or by packaging them together through an omnibus or minibus.
-Neither the House nor the Senate has yet acted on a CR for FY 2024, hoping to resolve disagreements over whether discretionary spending levels should adhere to the spending caps enacted in the Fiscal Responsibility Act (FRA) this summer along with the debt limit suspension.
-Supplemental appropriations, including funds for disaster relief and for additional Ukraine support, may be another point of contention as Congress considers a fall CR.
+Neither the House nor the Senate has yet acted on a fourth CR for FY 2024, hoping to garner support for an announced agreement to draft appropriations bills in line with the discretionary spending caps enacted in the Fiscal Responsibility Act (FRA) last summer along with the debt limit suspension.
+Supplemental appropriations, including funds for domestic priorities such as disaster relief and child care, in addition to international security spending that includes assistance for Israel and additional Ukraine support that recently passed the Senate remain another point of contention as Congress considers a fourth FY 2024 CR.
 For more about the status of specific appropriations bills, see Appropriations Watch: FY 2024.

 What is a Continuing Resolution?